BE Pilots

 A collective of academic researchers and air quality experts will collect hyperlocal granular air quality readings in select EIEC neighborhoods across the city of Chicago.
 Target locations for this pilot include Pilsen, Little Village, and the Southeast side of Chicago.
 Monitoring will run throughout 2025 with data being accessible on a monthly basis.
 The goal is to identify where the need for electrification is greatest and where to prioritize investments to improve public health and quality of life.

-Lead Partner: RHP Risk
+Lead Vendor: RHP Risk

 Partners: Aclima, Clarity, Purple Air, UIC, UIUC, Little Village Environmental Justice Organization, Southeast Environmental Taskforce, Pilsen Environmental Rights and Reform Organization, Alliance of the Southeast